Student Current Account

 • have lived at a permanent UK address for the past 3 years

-• are studying on a full-time course that lasts for at least two years, or on a one year access course leading onto a full-time degree.
+• are studying on a full-time course that lasts for at least 2 years, or on a 1 year access course leading onto a full-time degree.

 Globe icon